HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Francesca’s monologue – A BIG FRONT PORCH – was performed in AJS IV at the top of a tannery.

-Brendan is glad to be back on stage after years of absence from the limelight.
-Brendan completed his bachelors degree in Theatre Arts at the University of Arizona in 1990, and spent a number of years with Theatre & Company in Kitchener in the 1990s, when it was still a small ensemble of dedicated starving artists.
+BRENDAN SHAEFER is glad to be back on stage after years of absence from the limelight.
+Brendan completed his bachelor’s degree in Theatre Arts at the University of Arizona in 1990, and spent a number of years with Theatre & Company in Kitchener in the 1990s, when it was still a small ensemble of dedicated starving artists.
 Roles from that period include Johann in The Shunning and Trisotin in The Sisterhood, as well as the role of Technical Director, Production Manager, Box Office Manager, Lighting Director, and Chief Cook & Bottlewasher in many other productions.
-Most recently (although not that recent) Brendan has appeared in a few "short works fest" pieces, including the legendary 5 minute Bonkers in the Bank Queue (not its real title) penned by the venerable Andrew Lakin.
+Most recently (although not that recent) Brendan has appeared in a few "short works fest" pieces, including the legendary 5-minute Bonkers in the Bank Queue (not its real title) penned by the venerable Andrew Lakin.

 Brendan currently works for Habitat for Humanity Canada, and lives with his wife, Sarah, and two boys, Aidan & Faolan, in a quirky old farmhouse outside of New Dundee.